India domestic route

 The Deccan plateau is often clearer than coastal India.
 Western Ghats may have cloud caps but the plateau below is usually visible.

-What is the best side of plane for Bangalore to Delhi?
+What is the best side for Bangalore to Delhi?